 Receptive and Expressive Language Skills

-Receptive language skills refer to our ability to comprehend language that is spoken to us.
-Expressive language is our ability to use language or to relay a message to another speaker; it can be facial expressions, gestures, signs or words and phrases.
+Receptive language skills refer to our ability to comprehend language that is spoken to us, while expressive language is our ability to use language; it is how we relay messages to our communication partners.
+It can be through facial expressions, gestures, sign language or words and phrases.
 As your child learns to hear and talk, it is important to track their progress to make sure that any speech and language issues are identified and treated early.
-Y

 Pragmatic/social language skills refer to the way you communicate and interact with others.
-It includes using language to communicate in various ways, changing language according to the situation, and following conversational rules.
+It encompasses our social use of language.
+It includes using language to communicate in various ways and settings, changing language according to the situation, and following conversational rules.
+It also attributes to our ability to understand figurative language, sarcasm and humor.

 SLPs treat a variety of swallowing and feeding difficulties that range from picky eaters, trouble sucking, chewing and moving food around in the mouth and the physical process of swallowing to prevent food from entering the airway (aspiration).
 If you are concerned about your child’s feeding or swallowing, a SLP can help evaluate them as well as provide treatment options.